 Desk Decompress

-Take a few minutes to log off and decompress while stretching and strengthening the neck, spine, wrist and shoulders.
+Take a few minutes to relax and decompress while stretching and strengthening the neck, spine, wrist and shoulders.
+This 15-minute virtual class is a great afternoon refresher- now offered twice a week!

 - Times: 2:00–2:15 p.m.